nesterovsky-bros/parallel-refactoring/README.md

 3. Transaction is for a chunk of items.
 4. Scan items in the chunk and process.

 So, what is the gain.
-Again, we shall look at log:
+Again, lets look at the log:

 ```log
 SerialTransactionalProcessor